 After first hitting the slopes at age 3, Brockhoff took up snowboarding at the age of 10.
 Just three weeks after first trying the sport, Belle won her first interschool nationals title.
 Eleven years later, the then 21-year-old made her Olympic debut at the Sochi 2014 Games.

 The Victorian Snowboard Cross specialist looked certain to advance to the medal round before making contact with Canada's Dominique Maltais and crashing out of her semi-final.
 Brockhoff was comfortably in the top three places after making a strong start, but described the incident with Maltais as "just part of racing."
-Brockhoff became the highest ranked boardercross Australian athlete in Sochi after she finished second in the consolation final, giving her eighth place overall, and was inspired to mount another tilt at an Olympic medal in 2018.
+Brockhoff became the highest ranked boardercross Australian athlete in Sochi after she finished second in the consolation final, giving her eighth place overall.

 The Victorian made history at the final event of the 2016 season in Baqueira Beret, Spain by becoming the first Australian female to win a Snowboard Cross World Cup.
 Her consistency carried into 2016-2017 season where she won three World Cup medals (two gold and one silver).
 While preparing for the 2017 World Championships in Spain, Brockhoff crashed and tore her ACL, ending her season and costing her the world number 1 ranking.
 However, even after missing the World Championships and final World Cup event, Brockhoff still ended the season ranked third overall.